Play Legacy Bank's History Video

 Building a Legacy Since 1886

-Legacy Bank has been recognized as a strong community bank since 1886, serving the financial needs of west Sedgwick County, Kansas.
+Legacy Bank has been recognized as a strong community bank since 1886, serving the financial needs of the communities we serve.

 Our Mission & Commitment